Backup and Recovery

 Automatic Backup

-The spl serve daemon backs up the database on every startup:
+The spl serve instance backs up the database on every startup:

 ~/.local/share/syncropel/backups/hub.db.bakThis backup is stored OUTSIDE ~/.syncro/ — removing that directory does not affect the backup.